 Principle 6: Secure the Data

 Data should be collected, stored and processed in a manner that ensures its security.
-It is the organisation’s responsibility to take all organisation-wide and technical measures to maintain the integrity of the data against damage, accidental loss, theft, and other such mishaps.
+It is the organization’s responsibility to take all organization-wide and technical measures to maintain the integrity of the data against damage, accidental loss, theft, and other such mishaps.

 How Can the Organisations Prepare?

-GDPR has not been created to bring down organisations collecting and processing data.
+GDPR has not been created to bring down organizations collecting and processing data.
 However, it has been put in place to make sure that they handle such data more responsibly and transparently.
 The GDPR fines and the backlash for not following through are quite high, which are covered later in this GDPR summary.
-But, here are some ways in which organisations can safeguard themselves.
+But, here are some ways in which organizations can safeguard themselves.

 Organizations should use better and more secure methods to safeguard their user data stored on-premises as well as on the cloud.
 Encryption can be used to secure servers, storage, media, and networks.
 Strong key management and verification of identities for access to data are other steps that can be taken to improve security and GDPR compliance.

-This is important because if data thieves attack the organisations, then they can save themselves hefty fines by proving that they had taken all the necessary precautions to secure the data.
+This is important because if data thieves attack the organizations, then they can save themselves hefty fines by proving that they had taken all the necessary precautions to secure the data.

-As the consumers can place requests for accessing, editing, or erasing of their data, it is essential for organisations to ensure proper records are in place.
-GDPR compliance not only requires that the organisations keep the data secure, but also produce it without ‘undue delay’ when asked to do so.
-Therefore, organisations must have proper records, so that they can track the data movement and its processing.
+As the consumers can place requests for accessing, editing, or erasing of their data, it is essential for organizations to ensure proper records are in place.
+GDPR compliance not only requires that the organizations keep the data secure, but also produce it without ‘undue delay’ when asked to do so.
+Therefore, organizations must have proper records, so that they can track the data movement and its processing.